Ametek, Inc.

 if margins spend time below 20%, the stock starts looking less like a quality compounder and more like a normal industrial with an abnormal price tag.

-acquisition execution
+Acquisition execution

 AME has a long reputation for disciplined dealmaking.
 That is a strength until a bad deal tests it.
 With about $8B of revenue expected in 2026, you do not need a giant mistake for it to show up in the numbers.